oerpli/oerpli.github.io/_posts/2021-04-01-first-doses-first.md

       - [Tyrol]({% post_url 2021-04-03-estimated-immunity-at-tyrol %})
 - [Reasons why FDF might be a bad idea]({% post_url 2021-04-03-fdf-counter-arguments %}) [WIP]

+# Source Code

+Source Code & all used data can be found on [Github](https://github.com/oerpli/FirstDosesFirst).

 # Acknowledgements